coupergateway/couper/docs/website/content/2.configuration/4.block/defaults.md

 values: [
   {
     "default": "",
-    "description": "One or more environment variable assignments", "name": "environment_variables",
+    "description": "One or more environment variable assignments.
+Keys must be either identifiers or simple string expressions.", "name": "environment_variables",
     "type": "object"
   }